dheijl/swyh-rs/README.md

 - **Auto-resume**: automatically resume streaming if a renderer stops unexpectedly.
 Always try disabling _Chunked Transfer Encoding_ first to see if that alone fixes the problem before enabling Auto-resume.
 - **Auto-reconnect**: re-activate all renderers that were active when swyh-rs was last closed.
 - **RMS monitor**: enable visualisation of the RMS level (L+R channels) of the captured audio.
 Use this to verify that swyh-rs is actually capturing audio.
 Adds a negligible amount of CPU use.
+- **Enable SlimProto**: enable or disable SlimProto (squeezelite) discovery and control, see [SlimProto (Squeezelite) support](#slimproto-squeezelite-support).
+Enabled by default.
+Changing this requires a restart.

 #### Status tab

 The Status tab is the active tab on startup.
 It shows a live, read-only summary of all current configuration settings and is updated automatically whenever a setting changes.

+### SlimProto (Squeezelite) support

+Since version 1.21.0, swyh-rs speaks the **SlimProto** protocol used by [squeezelite](https://github.com/ralph-irving/squeezelite) and Squeezebox hardware players directly, so you no longer need a Logitech Media Server (LMS/Lyrion) instance to stream to them.

+- squeezelite clients on the local network are discovered automatically, the same way UPnP/DLNA renderers are, and show up as renderer buttons in the GUI.
+- squeezelite clients do not report their volume, so the volume slider for a SlimProto renderer is **write-only** and always starts at 20% — you may need to raise it to hear anything.
+- SlimProto uses TCP and UDP port **3483**: make sure your firewall allows this port, in both directions, or discovery/control will not work.
+- SlimProto has lower latency to start streaming than UPnP/DLNA.
+- all swyh-rs audio formats (FLAC, WAV, RF64, LPCM) are supported.
+- SlimProto support is enabled by default, and can be disabled in the **App** tab (see [App tab](#app-tab)) or, for the CLI, with `-P/--slimproto false`.

 ### SSDP and VPN